 Most tourists pass through Belgium while they are visiting Bruges or Brussels.
 (In our case, it was Brussels) Belgium, is a compact, multi lingual nation in the heart of the Western Europe.
 In Belgium, you will notice a classic example of medieval and contemporary styles through its belfry’s, castles, modern art museums, cafes and shopping outlets.
 This nation houses the most scenic small towns in Europe, the ones that take you back to Disney’s fairy tales.
 Each of these picturesque towns has a beautiful story to unfold with its much-adorned history and culture.

 Additionally, this country offers the best comfort food in Europe, varying from strawberry chocolate waffles, frites and hot steaming mussels, to go with the nation’s famous bubbly beer.
-Before you arrive in Belgium, make sure to learn a few French, Dutch or German phrases, as it could get complicated trying to communicate with people.
+Also, before you arrive in Belgium, make sure to learn a few French, Dutch or German phrases, as it could get complicated trying to communicate with people.
 Most restaurants, stores, malls, cafes and bars employ staff that speak broken English, however, a few phrases in the local language will really help you connect with the locals.

 What to eat and drink in Belgium

 Belgians serve an exceptional range of specialities!
 That includes world’s most delicious Belgian chocolate, strawberry waffles, succulent mussels, crispy frites and frothy beer.
 This small little country, also known as the capital of Europe, comes with a whole lot of culture, chocolates and Spas.
 While you are here, do indulge in their wide selection of waffles, chocolate seafood and the fruit beer.

 Above all, Belgian breweries are world-famous for making fresh beer and ales by traditional methods.
 Identically, Luxembourg, is home to World’s highest number of Michelin restaurants, offering the parochial Moselle bubbly.